carpentries-incubator/workflows-nextflow/_episodes/15-coding_practices.md

 ### Name output channels

-Output channels from processes and workflows can be named, which helps readability.
+Output channels from processes and workflows can be named using the `emit:` keyword, which helps readability.

 ~~~
 workflow ALIGN_HISAT2 {